All About The direct tax vs indirect tax

 Examples of Key Indirect Taxes

-- Sales tax: This tax is levied on the sale of movable goods.
+This tax is levied on the sale of movable goods.
 It’s collected by the Union government, in case of inter-state sales i.e. Central Sales Tax (CST), or by state governments for all intra-state sales i.e. Value Added Tax (VAT).
-The tax rates vary depending upon the type of product.
+The tax rates vary depending on the type of product.

-- Service tax: This tax is a part of the Central Excise in India.
-It’s a tax imposed on services provided in the country, except in Jammu and Kashmir.
-The Central Board of Excise Customs (CBEC) has the responsibility to collect the service tax.
-It’s a type of direct tax and indirect tax difference levied on some specific services known as “taxable services”.
-Over the past several years, the service tax ambit has been expanded to include new services.
-A list of negative services has also been recently introduced.
+This tax is a part of the Central Excise in India.
+The government taxes services provided within the country, excluding Jammu and Kashmir.
+The Central Board of Excise Customs (CBEC) collects the service tax.
+The government levies excise duty as an indirect tax on specific services, referred to as “taxable services”.
+The service tax has expanded over the past several years to include new services.
+They recently introduced a list of negative services.

 The object behind imposing service tax is to lessen the degree of taxation on both manufacturing and trading units, sans forcing the government to compromise on revenue.
 To levy service tax, the value of a taxable service must be the gross amount charged by a service provider for services rendered.